Fabulous work happening here.

 One of Epic’s success stories is Ly Chin Chok, a young Khmer man with Downs syndrome who never learnt to speak.
 As is commonly the case in Cambodia for people with learning disabilities, for his first 19 years, Chok was considered to be stupid and a nuisance by many in his community.
 He now speaks sign language and has his own arts and crafts brand.

 Running social enterprises helps Epic Arts to support their activities, meaning that their programme is more stable and less prone to donors’ whimsies — the curse of many an NGO.
 All the better for everyone, as well as tasty breakfasts and coffees, there’s a shop of creative art products and the fabulous Epic Encounters, a fully inclusive contemporary dance company which puts on paid dance and theatre performances across Southeast Asia.

 Four times a year, Epic Arts puts on community performances — if you happen to be in Kampot at the right time, you’re in for a treat.
 Visitors can also attend weekly Cambodian sign-language classes free of charge, and practise their new skills with deaf staff at the cafe.
 An interaction with Epic Arts is likely to make you feel inspired, humbled and above all, happy.

 We challenge you to watch the following video without having a smile break out.
 They’re really doing some fabulous work.

 Travelfish’s contribution of A$100 will provide a month of free meals for Inclusive Arts course students.

-Each month a Travelfish.org writer selects a charity or non-government organisation that they believe does excellent work on their patch in Southeast Asia.
-They write about them and we donate $100, a small way for us to give something back to the region.
-If you’re looking to give back too, please consider giving a little cash as well.
+Occasionally a Travelfish.org writer selects a charity or non-government organisation that they believe does excellent work on their patch in Southeast Asia.
+They write about them and we donate $100.
+If you’re looking to give back, please consider giving a little cash as well.

 Address: Sovann Sakor, Kompong Kandal, Kampot, Cambodia